Predicting co-segregation in alloys with solute-solute interactions: Discussion

 Surprisingly, even in the presence of ultra-strong site competition, the extended DS framework retains excellent predictive capability for co-segregation behavior in ternary systems with pronounced heteroatomic attraction.
-For example, in the Mg-(Al,Cu) and Mg-(Gd,Pb) ternary systems, the GB segregation energy correlations reach as high as 0.97 and 0.75 (Fig. \ref{Fig4}(a)), respectively, indicating strong site competition between Al and Cu, and between Gd and Pb.
-However, strong co-segregation is still observed in both ternary systems after hybrid MD/MC simulations, as shown in Fig. \ref{Fig4}(b) and (c).
-Specifically, most Al and Cu atoms segregate to Mg GBs and form small Al-Cu clusters rather than being randomly dispersed within the GB network, as highlighted by the red arrows in Fig. \ref{Fig4}(b).
-Similar heteroatomic clustering is also evidenced in the Mg-(Gd,Pb) system (Fig. \ref{Fig4}(c)).
+For example, in the Mg-(Al,Cu) and Mg-(Gd,Pb) ternary systems, the GB segregation energy correlations reach as high as 0.97 and 0.75 (Fig. \ref{Fig5}(a)), respectively, indicating strong site competition between Al and Cu, and between Gd and Pb.
+However, strong co-segregation is still observed in both ternary systems after hybrid MD/MC simulations, as shown in Fig. \ref{Fig5}(b) and (c).
+Specifically, most Al and Cu atoms segregate to Mg GBs and form small Al-Cu clusters rather than being randomly dispersed within the GB network, as highlighted by the red arrows in Fig. \ref{Fig5}(b).
+Similar heteroatomic clustering is also evidenced in the Mg-(Gd,Pb) system (Fig. \ref{Fig5}(c)).
 These observations demonstrate that the strong heteroatomic attraction dominates the co-segregation behavior, where the segregation of Al and Gd has been significantly enhanced by the presence of Cu and Pb, respectively, despite the high degree of site competition in both ternary systems.

 Cu exhibits a strong segregation tendency in Mg at dilute conditions, which is further enhanced by strong Cu-Cu attraction.
-This is demonstrated in the Mg-Cu-Al spectra (Fig. \ref{Fig4}(f)), where the ternary DS spectrum nearly overlaps with that of the Mg-Cu binary system, indicating that Al-Cu interactions are comparable to Cu-Cu bonding.
-As a result, Cu segregation remains strong regardless of Al addition and can be reliably predicted by the DS model, as shown in Fig. S1 (see Supplementary Materials (SM) (i)).
+This is demonstrated in the Mg-Cu-Al spectra (Fig. \ref{Fig5}(f)), where the ternary DS spectrum nearly overlaps with that of the Mg-Cu binary system, indicating that Al-Cu interactions are comparable to Cu-Cu bonding.
+As a result, Cu segregation remains strong regardless of Al addition and can be reliably predicted by the DS model, as shown in Fig. S3 (see SM (i)).
 In this ternary system, the primary focus therefore shifts to predicting Al segregation in the presence of Cu.
-The predictions show that all hybrid MD/MC data points fall on or between the predictive curves obtained from the Mg-Al and Mg-Al-Cu DS spectra, as shown in Fig. \ref{Fig4}(d).
-Moreover, increasing Cu concentration leads to enhanced Al segregation at GBs, confirming strong Al-Cu attraction.
-This trend is further supported by the leftward shift of the ternary Al-Cu spectrum relative to that of Mg-Al (Fig. \ref{Fig4}(e)).
+The predictions show that all hybrid MD/MC data points fall on or between the predictive curves obtained from the Mg-Al and Mg-Al-Cu DS spectra, as shown in Fig. \ref{Fig5}(d).
+Moreover, increasing Cu concentration leads to a monotonic increase in Al segregation at GBs, indicating strong Al–Cu attraction.
+This trend is further supported by the significant leftward shift of the ternary Al-Cu DS spectrum relative to that of Mg-Al (Fig. \ref{Fig5}(e)), which reflects the enhanced contribution of heteroatomic interactions.